PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Fix for Typing import for Pi (3.4) users.
 Now "tries" to import typing
 * Tooltip fonts - can change the font for tooltips
 * Fixed tearoff for Menus.
-Had stoppped working
+Had stopped working
 * Radio - If element is updated to False, the entire group of radio buttons will be set to false tooltips
 * Multiline - fix for colors.
 Only set tags for output that has specific colors
-* Multiline - keeping track of disabled with Disabled mumber variable
+* Multiline - keeping track of disabled with Disabled number variable
 * Progress bar
 	* Added class variable "uniqueness counter" so that every bar will have its own settings
 	* Needed in case the same key is used in another window